 - emissions falling outside the frequency band of the licence;

-- transient unwanted emissions such as those caused by switching a transmitter on or off; and
+- transient unwanted emissions such as those caused by switching a transmitter; and

 - intermodulation effects.